senselogic/REACTOR/README.md

 ## Limitations

-*   Reactor statements are translated without any grammatical checking.
+*   Reactor statements are translated without grammatical checking.
-*   The ternary operator is also used for simple `if` statements.
+*   The ternary operator is also used for else-less `if` statements.
-*   State variables must be declared in the file in which they are used.
+*   State variables must be declared in the file which uses them.

 ## Version